 Which company should I chose?

 I’ll even say that basically the two main companies, China Unicom and China Telecom, control the market.
-While China Unicom provides the internet to the northern provinces, China Telecom is much more common on the southern provinces.
-The only real competition is in the big cities with China Mobile (through the acquisition of China Tietong).
+While China Unicom provides the internet to the northern provinces, China Telecom is much more common in the southern provinces.

 How to contract an internet connection in China?

-It’s really easy: just go to the closest shop with your passport and money and ask for it.
+It’s really easy, just go to the closest shop (you can ask your landlord where it is) with your passport and money and ask for it.

 How much it costs?